 As a student, moving to London can be nerve-wracking, and perhaps a little bit scary.
 If you’re moving to London from another country, or even from elsewhere in the UK, it can take a little getting used to but, ultimately, will be well worth the upheaval!

-Here are our top five tips for settling into student life in the capital city.
+Here are our top five tips for settling into student life in London.

 - Take a day to explore the immediate area